Our Beef with Oyster Sauce Recipe is a must-try this Chinese New Year!

 - 2 tsps sesame oil

-- 1½ tbsps finely chopped spring onions to garnish
+- 2 Tbsp finely chopped spring onions, to garnish

-- Heat a wok until very hot.
-Add the groundnut oil and when it is hot and slightly smoking, add the beef and stir fry for about 5 minutes until cooked.
-Remove from the wok and drain in a colander, discarding the oil.
+- Heat a wok over high heat until very hot, then add the groundnut oil.
+When the oil is hot and slightly smoking, add the beef and stir fry for 5 minutes until cooked.
+Remove beef from the wok, drain, and discard oil.

 - Reheat the wok and add the oyster sauce.
 Bring to a simmer and add the drained beef slices to the sauce.
 Stir to mix thoroughly, then transfer to a serving dish.